Bevo (mascot): Mishaps by Bevo affecting others

 Bevo II once charged an SMU cheerleader, who had to defend himself with his megaphone.
 Bevo III escaped from his enclosure and ran loose across campus for 2 days.
 Bevo IV once attacked a parked car, while Bevo V broke loose and scattered the Baylor band.
-Bevo XV broke free of handlers during the January 1, 2019 Sugar Bowl scattering reporters as he attempted to get to the University of Georgia mascot Uga, an English bulldog.
+Bevo XV broke free of handlers during the January 1, 2019 Sugar Bowl, scattering reporters as he almost reached the University of Georgia mascot Uga X, an English bulldog.

 Public appearances and traditions

 Bevo is one of the most recognized college mascots and has even been called "the toughest-looking animal mascot in sports".

 Bevo makes appearances at almost all home football games of the University of Texas, as well as many away games.
 He also typically makes appearances at important pep rallies, such as the ones in the weeks before the games against Texas A&M and Oklahoma.
 Following commencement ceremonies, he is typically on hand for photographs with graduates and their families.

 Since 1945, the care of Bevo during his transportation and appearances has been entrusted to an honorary organization of undergraduate students called the Silver Spurs.
 Bevo rides in a special burnt orange livestock trailer with his name on the side.

-Bevo is a steer, as an intact bull would be too dangerous in a crowded environment like a stadium.
+Bevo is a steer, as an intact bull might be too dangerous in a crowded environment like a stadium.
 In 2002, an alumni group proposed that Bevo be given neuticles to "increase his masculinity".

 During football games, he typically stands or sits placidly behind one of the end zones (the south end zone in Darrell K Royal–Texas Memorial Stadium) and is occasionally greeted by UT players when they score touchdowns.
 Bred to be docile, he is riled only in the most extreme of circumstances.

 On the morning of December 25, 2014, Christmas Day, Longhorn Network aired a five-hour-long, "yule log"-styled special featuring footage of Bevo XIV at a ranch set to Christmas music.